Julie Snyder files sex-assault complaint against Gilbert Rozon

 Ten women accused Rozon last week of sexual harassment or sexual assault, with some claiming they were teenagers at the time.

+Snyder and Peladeau, who had known each other for some 15 years, separated for good in January 2016.

-Just For Laughs said earlier today it has mandated RBC Capital Markets to look into the various possible options surrounding the sale of Rozon's shares.
+Just For Laughs, meanwhile, said earlier Monday it has mandated RBC Capital Markets to look into the various possible options surrounding the sale of Rozon's shares.

 That announcement came three days after the organization said Rozon would sell all his shares amid the allegations.